 5. Separable verbs

-The Germans thought it would be cute to just use one verb and add a small prefix in order to make a different verb with a complete different meaning (my German husband calls it: efficient recycling of words).
+The Germans thought it would be cute to just use one verb and add a small prefix in order to make a different verb with a completely different meaning (my German husband calls it: efficient recycling of words).

 To add to the confusion, this prefix sometimes separates off and is included at the end of the sentence.
 So if you’re not paying attention you can confuse aufmachen (to open something) with ausmachen (to turn something off).